 Ceilings and floors: Ceilings and floors often match the walls in a minimalist design.
 However, they can also be a great way to introduce new elements that will add character.
 Subtly textured, natural materials like bamboo are ideal.
 Alternately, consider an exposed ductwork ceiling or concrete floor for an industrial chic look.

 Appliances and fixtures: The key when choosing appliances for a minimalist kitchen is to make them as unobtrusive as possible.
 Fortunately, there are many minimalist ovens, fridges and dishwashers on the market today.
 Alternately, consider hiding them behind cabinetry.
 When it comes to faucets and other fixtures, sculptural chrome is a kitchen design trend can add visual interest.

 Ultimately, the goal of a minimalist kitchen is to be sleek but functional, and never boring.
 The key to this is using quality materials and carefully chosen accents.
-Wolf Home Products carries everything from minimalist cabinetry to accents and backsplashes.
+Wolf Home Products carries a variety of minimalist cabinetry.
 Our products are on-trend and built to last.
 Explore our website to learn more, or find a dealer near you for help putting together a complete package for your upcoming renovation.